Haley sides with Alabama Supreme Court on IVF ruling: ‘Embryos, to me, are babies’ - Local News 8

 (CNN) — Republican presidential candidate Nikki Haley on Wednesday sided with the Alabama Supreme Court ruling that frozen embryos are children and those who destroy them can be held liable for wrongful death.

-“I mean, I think embryos, to me, are babies,” Haley said during a pull aside interview with NBC News as she described that she used artificial insemination to have her son, a different process than IVF.
+“I mean, I think embryos, to me, are babies,” Haley said during a pull aside interview with NBC News as she described that she used artificial insemination to have her son, a different process than in vitro fertilization (IVF).

 “I had artificial insemination.
 That’s how I had my son.
 So, when you look at, one thing is to save sperm or to save eggs.
 But when you talk about an embryo, you are talking about, to me, that’s a life.
 So, I do see where that’s coming from when they talk about that,” she added.